 Professor in Medical and Social Statistics

-Paola Zaninotto is a Professor in Medical Statistics and Social Statistics at University College London (UCL).
-She is a member of the Management Group of the English Longitudinal Study of Ageing for which she has worked since its initiation.
-Her research focuses on trajectories of physical health and well-being in older ages, predictors of healthy life expectancy and working life expectancy, and factors related to work in later life.
-She is interested in statistical methods for longitudinal data and regularly runs short courses on statistical methods for epidemiology.
+Paola Zaninotto is a Professor in Medical Statistics and Social Statistics at University College London (UCL) and deputy director of the English Longitudinal Study of Ageing (ELSA).
+Her research focuses on trajectories of physical health and well-being in older ages, predictors of healthy life expectancy and working life expectancy, and environmental epidemiology.
+She is interested in statistical methods for longitudinal data and regularly runs short courses on statistical methods for epidemiology and social sciences.

 Associate Professor of Public Health Sciences